csheldonhess/pain-salve-notes/README.md

 "One interesting study compared the topical use of **(German) chamomile** compresses with hydrocortisone cream for relieving itching and discomfort associated with skin lesions in people who have stomas (a surgically created opening in the abdomen that allows stool or urine to exit the body).
 Participants were either given a 1 percent hydrocortisone cream or chamomile compresses twice a day.
 Those using the compresses had a significantly faster healing time as well as a considerable decrease in pain and itching compared with those using the steroid cream.
 The researchers also pointed out that using chamomile instead of the steroid cream prevents serious side effects associated with topical steroid use, such as thinning of the skin.9" -HerbMentor, Chamomile

+"**Turmeric** can also be used to heal from surgery.
+It can stabilize connective tissue and promote the healing of tissues while lessening scars and adhesions."
+"The powdered root can stop bleeding fast; simply apply it to the wound." -HerbMentor, Turmeric

+'In the 1898 King’s American Dispensatory, “St. John’s wort is valued by many practitioners as a vulnerary, much as Arnica is employed.
+Therefore it has been used extensively as a local application to bruises, contusions, sprains, lacerations, swellings, ecchymoses, and in acute mammitis.”6' -HerbMentor, St. Johns Wort

 Sources: